MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

 1. Select **Template is ready**, then select **Upload a template file**.
 Select **Choose file** and browse to select your template.
 Then select **Next**.
 1. In **Specify stack details**, enter a stack name.

-   1. If you have selected the **Arc Onboarding** solution, fill out the following details in the Stack parameters:
+   1. If you selected the **Arc Onboarding** solution, fill out the following details in the Stack parameters:

       1. **EC2SSMIAMRoleAutoAssignment**: Specifies whether IAM roles used for SSM tasks are automatically assigned to EC2 instances.
 By default this is set to *true* and all EC2 discovered will have the IAM role assigned.
 If you set this to *false,* you will need to manually assign the IAM role to the EC2 instances you would like onboarded to Arc.